Zhou-London/Java-Full-Note/out/production/javaNote/week4/week4.md

 ## Stack

-Error Handling is considered a stack.
+Error Handling is considered a **stack**.
 Stack is a queue which is Last-In-First-Out.
 I guess ENGF34 has taught you about it.
 A stack can push and pop values, the last value pushed is the first value being popped.
 The ArrayList in Java can be used as a stack too so don't you really need to implement one on your own.
 One thing you should notice is the notion of generic, which is discussed